SpiNNakerManchester/network_tester/docs/source/getting_started.rst

     >>> e = Experiment("192.168.240.253")

-The first task when defining an experiment is to define a set of cores and flows between them.
-In this example we'll create a network with 64 randomly connected cores.
+The first task when defining an experiment is to define a set of cores and flows of network traffic between them.
+In this example we'll create a network with 64 cores with random flows between them.
 First the cores are created using :py:meth:`~Experiment.new_core`::

     >>> cores = [e.new_core() for _ in range(64)]